reggiebain/song-similarity-erdos/README.md

 - We also experimented with transformer models.
 [You can read more about this here.]()
 ## Results
 #### ResNet-18 Fine Tuned - Batch Size 64, Last Residual Block Unfrozen, 8 epochs
 - Our first instinct was to try freezing most of the layers.
+We only unfroze the last "residual block", the final fully connected layers, and changed the input layer to only expect 1 channel (as opposed to 3 for RGB).
-This yielded good results but significant overfitting (even with dropout at 0.8!)
+- This yielded good results but significant overfitting (even with dropout as high as 0.8!)
 ![](./images/resnet-loss-plot-64-frozen-basenormalized.png)

 #### ResNet-18 Fine Tuned - Batch Size 32, All Layers Unfrozen, 8 epochs
-- Unfreezing the lower layers helped reduce overfitting (dropout 0.5)
+- Unfreezing the lower layers helped reduce overfitting (dropout 0.5) and improved resuls as lower layers were allowed to adapt to our dataset.
 ![](./images/resnet-loss-plot-batch32-not-frozen.png)

 #### CNN from Scratch -- Batch Size 32, 10 epochs
 - Using a from scratch CNN shows tremendous promise with additional storage and compute.
+It lacks any obvious over fitting,
 ![](./images/cnn-loss-plot.png)

 ### Summary & Best Results